 For example, if a jury awards you $100,000 for your damages, but also determines that you were 20% at fault, then you are able to recover a total of $80,000.
 Your recovery will be reduced by the percentage that you are at fault.

-Since 1988, car accident Lawyer David I. Fuchs has been helping Florida drivers sort the aftermath of car accidents, whether they pulled out into oncoming traffic, got into a left turn accident or merging accident, or miscalculated the timing for a yellow light, thereby hitting another car.
+Since 1988, Fort Lauderdale failure to yield car accident attorney David I. Fuchs has been helping local drivers sort the aftermath of car accidents, whether they pulled out into oncoming traffic, got into a left turn accident or merging accident, or miscalculated the timing for a yellow light, thereby hitting another car.

 Whatever your case, he’ll be there to walk you through every step of the process.
-His shrewd negotiation skills and empathetic approach to working with clients has garnered him a reputation as one of the most well-known personal injury lawyers in Florida, and he’d love to help you out.
-Give us a call today at (954) 568-3636 to learn more.
+His shrewd negotiation skills and empathetic approach to working with clients has garnered him a reputation as one of the most well-known personal injury attorneys, and he’d love to help you out.
+Give us a call today to learn more.